Have you ever noticed that each time you are presented with information for the second or later time, you take in something different from it?

 Read over your notes soon after new learning (a day after, three days after and then every now and then).
 Remake lotions and potions to help create reliable neural pathways.
 Revisit the plants.
 Look again at your pressed leaves.
 Doing things over and over really helps us to gain more from them in terms of memory and motor skills (like getting better at measuring liquids, grating beeswax, chopping etc).

 Do one thing at a time.

-I grew up being told that multitasking was a wonderful skill.
+I grew up being told that multi-tasking was a wonderful skill.
 I was proud to be a seemingly good multi-tasker.
 Now I realise that it is not such a good thing.
 Of course, I am happy to be able to do several things at once sometimes but the brain cannot really do lots of the things well, at once.

 When multitasking, the brain actually switches attention from one task to the next to the next repeatedly and very fast.
 This is very tiring for the brain and leads to nothing being done terribly well.
-It also decreases our ability to make good neural pathways and connects which aid with memory and understanding.
+It also decreases our ability to make good neural pathways and connections which aid with memory and understanding.

 Better for the brain and effectiveness is to do one thing properly at a time.
 Yes, it takes longer but the results are far better.
 It is well worth a try, especially if you are a recovering multi-tasker like myself!
 Doing one thing at a time also enables us to get into the flow of things.

 To really focus, dive deeply, be creative and allow our minds to make wonderful connections and dream up new solutions and ideas - we need time.
 To get into a really productive flow is said to take about 90 minutes.
 So perhaps have this in mind when you next set aside some time to focus on your herbal studies or some other creative work.